People in the Park

 Clothing and the abuse of rights

-We will be at the People in the Park event This Saturday to highlight this issue
+We will be at the People in the Park event this Saturday to highlight this issue

 At this event in Salisbury on Saturday 16th May, we shall be focusing on the human rights abuses involved in the manufacture of a pair of jeans.
 An everyday item of clothing, no less than 5 billion pairs are made every year mostly in factories in Far East countries.
 From the production of the cotton to the manufacture of the jeans themselves, millions of – mostly women – are subject to massive levels of abuse.
 Amnesty has produced a report called Stitched Up which provides background to this industry.